Many small and midsize businesses use cloud-based SaaS solutions to meet their operational needs. But SaaS without backups is dangerous territory.

 Hacked websites happen every day.
 One of the biggest nightmares for a business owner is the day you discover your website has been hacked.
 Hacks come in all shapes and sizes, from denial-of-service attacks to the compromise of personal information.
 Any of these can be devastating to your business.
 Understanding why hacks happen and how to protect your company website will go

 There is a lot more to web hosting than the price.
 Here are questions to ask when looking for a place to keep your high-performance website safe and sound.
 Take this article with you when you shop around to make sure you get the best hosting for your money.

-Cheap web hosting is designed to look good until it breaks – a lot like a pinata full of cole slaw.
-You may have seen the ads on TV or in a sidebar of a blog: “Web Hosting for only $3.99* Per Month*!” or “Unlimited* Websites for One* Low price of 1¢*.”
-If you haven’t seen those ads, once you do a
+Cheap web hosting is like a pinata full of coleslaw – designed to look good until it breaks.
+You may have seen the ads on TV or in a sidebar of a blog: “Web Hosting for only $3.99* Per Month!” or “Unlimited Websites for One* Low price of 1¢*.”
+If you haven’t seen those ads, once you do a Google search for “Who

 Email can be a chink in the armor of business data security.Unencrypted email can be intercepted en route between two secure points and viewed by anyone.

 Here at Lieberman Technologies, we love WordPress.
 We don’t make a big secret out of that fact, either, and if you’ve talked to or worked with us on a website project, chances are you’ve heard us sing the praises of WordPress.
 It’s easy to work with, endlessly adaptable to a variety of client needs, and constantly improving and evolving.
 Because of this, it does require some maintenance from time to time, and that’s what I want to talk about here.